markguinn/silverstripe-email-helpers/README.md

 SilverStripe Email Helpers
 ==========================

 Contains replacement Mailer object that utilizes PHPMailer to send e-mail via SMTP instead of php's mail() function.
+Optionally, TLS can be used for secure communication with the SMTP server.

 Also includes a drop-in replacement for the Email class called StyledHtmlEmail.
 If used with HTML emails it allows you to include a style section at the top of the email which will then be inlined as style attributes on the actual html tags to promote better compatibility across email clients.

 ## Requirements
 Silverstripe 2.4+ or 3.0+